The 36 Best Ways to Keep Your Fitness Members Motivated

 7. Start a fitness challenge

 We’re not reinventing the wheel here.
-Sometimes a good, old-fashioned challenge can be just what clients need to feel reinvigorated.
+Sometimes a good, old-fashioned community challenge can be just what clients need to feel reinvigorated.
 Track clients’ progress somewhere visible in your studio and offer a prize for members who hit the goal (a certain number of classes within a month/week).

 8. Host a social media challenge to get the word out